skulpt/skulpt/modules.rst

 The site contains
 a listing of all the standard modules that are available with Python (see `Global Module Index <http://docs.python.org/py3k/py-modindex.html>`_).
-You will also see that there is a `Language Reference <http://docs.python.org/py3k/reference/index.html>`_, a `Tutorial <http://docs.python.org/py3k/tutorial/index.html>`_, as well as installation instructions, how-tos, and frequently asked questions.
+You will also see that there is a `Language Reference <http://docs.python.org/py3k/reference/index.html>`_ and a `Tutorial <http://docs.python.org/py3k/tutorial/index.html>`_, as well as installation instructions, how-tos, and frequently asked questions.
 We encourage you to become familiar with this site and to use it often.